Vishva68/study-of-basic-gates/README.md

 ![WhatsApp Image 2024-11-23 at 17 05 32_a5f3f37b](https://github.com/user-attachments/assets/e42021f8-8b9e-4129-b975-7fa551a61d30)

 **Result:**
-Logic gates are basic building blocks of digital circuits that perform logical operations on one or more binary inputs to produce a single binary output.
-Here is an overview of the primary logic gates and their behavior of logic gates.
+Logic gates are basic building blocks of digital circuits that perform logical operations on one or more binary inputs to produce a single binary output verified.